 One of the most important projects WAC units were assigned to was the atomic bomb project "Manhattan District."

 In 1944, as Allied Forces took the initiative both in Europe and the Far East, WAC units moved into support areas behind the combat troops.
-January 1944 marked the arrival of the first WAC in the Pacific Theater of Operations, into New Caledonia.
+January 1944 marked the arrival of the first WAC, in the Pacific Theater of Operations, into New Caledonia.
 In May 1944, the first contingent assigned to the Southwest Pacific arrived in Sydney, Australia.
-Landing crafts (LSTs) put WACs ashore on the Normandy beachhead in July 1944.
+Landing crafts, or LSTs, put WACs ashore on the Normandy beachhead during July 1944.
 At the same time, others began assuming duties in the China-Burma-India Theater.
-The women of the Corps went where they were needed – to Oro Bay, to Hollandia, to Casablanca, to Chunking, and to Manila.
+The women of the Corps went where they were needed – to Oro Bay, Hollandia, Casablanca, Chunking, and Manila.

-Early on the morning of May 7, 1945, German Col. Gen. Alfred Jodl of the German High Command signed the terms of an unconditional surrender in Reims, France, and V-E Day was proclaimed for May 8.
+Early on May 7, 1945, German Col. Gen. Alfred Jodl, of the German High Command, signed the terms of an unconditional surrender in Reims, France, and V-E Day was proclaimed, May 8.
 After the war, WAACs had no legal re-employment rights, no peacetime component or even an inactive reserve.
 Without these rights, jobs for women would be scarce in peacetime.
-For this reason, Col. Hobby favored disbanding the WAC as soon as the war ended.
-Congress provided re-employment rights for WAACs and WACs on Aug.
+For this reason, Hobby favored disbanding the WAC as soon as the war ended.
+Congress provided re-employment rights for WAACs and WACs, Aug.
 9, 1946.